 Spark plugs create a minute explosion that powers the pistons up and down.
 They require a tiny electrical charge in order to do so and should the plugs or wires they are connected to become corroded and the connection bad then the engine will not be able to properly operate.
 Signs of bad spark plugs include a rough idle, decreased fuel efficiency or the vehicle engine cranking but not starting.

-If a specific electrical system stops working, such as the power locks or the turn signals, you will want to check out the fuse box.
+If a specific electrical system stops working, such as the power locks, or turn signals etc., you will want to check out the fuse box.
 All electrical systems in a vehicle are routed back to a fuse that sends the proper amount of electricity to the system.
 If a fuse blows, as it is known, the system sends power to will stop working.
 This is a common issue and if this ends up being the culprit it is a very simple and inexpensive fix for most cars and trucks.

-If you’re having electrical problems bring your car to a local auto repair shop before you end up stuck.
+If you’re having Ignition Switch Problems or other electrical problems bring your car to a local auto repair shop before you end up stuck.
 For expert auto electric repair in Mountain View or the surrounding areas contact A-1 Auto Tech.
 We excel at auto electric service, and conduct a wide variety of other services as well.
 Give us a call today at (650) 487-2240 to request an appointment for professional auto repair in Mountain View at our AAA approved shop!